-AOC-endorsed democratic socialist declares victory in Queens DA primary
+Candidate backed by AOC, democratic socialists declares victory in Queens DA primary

-A democratic socialist candidate endorsed by Rep. Alexandria Ocasio-Cortez, D-N.Y., claimed victory Tuesday night in the Democratic primary for the Queens district attorney race -- touting far-left policies including halting certain prosecutions and closing jails.
+A liberal candidate endorsed by Rep. Alexandria Ocasio-Cortez, D-N.Y., and her democratic socialist allies claimed victory Tuesday night in the Democratic primary for the Queens district attorney race -- touting far-left policies including halting certain prosecutions and closing jails.

 Tiffany Caban, a public defender and political neophyte, declared victory as voting counts showed she held a narrow lead over the state Democratic Party’s favorite and Queen Borough President Melinda Katz.